learn-co-curriculum/dsc-obtaining-your-data/README.md

 # Obtaining Your Data

 ## Introduction
-In this lesson, you'll sythesize many of your data loading skills to date in order to merge multiple datasets from various sources.
+In this lesson, you'll synthesize many of your data loading skills to date in order to merge multiple datasets from various sources.

 ## Objectives
 You will be able to: